Why Female-Founded Businesses Often Start After 43

 - 2 min read

-There is a growing body of research showing that many successful female-founded businesses begin after age 43.
-A 2018 study from the Harvard Business Review found that the average age of the most successful startup founders is actually 45—not 25.
-Women, in particular, often hit their stride as entrepreneurs later than expected by conventional standards.
+A growing body of research continues to challenge conventional beliefs about entrepreneurship.
+One key insight: many successful female-founded businesses begin after age 43.
+A 2018 study published by the Harvard Business Review found that the average age of the most successful startup founders is 45 and not 25.

 This is not about being behind.
 It is about being ready.